tomreineke/bank-account-checker/README.md

 # General

 This program uses an HTML input from the Commerzbank, Postbank and Sparkasse financial transaction overview to create a typescript file that contains all the transactions in Json format.
-For processing Commerzbank transactions, use the master branch.
-For processing Postbank and Sparkasse, use the respective branches.
 This file can then be processed by the related project [account-app](https://github.com/tomreineke/account-app), which will group the transactions by its source, so that the user sees how much money in total he received from / sent to a client.

 # Usage